savoirfairelinux/quick-phone_ts-tpc-7990/README.md

 ## Build Instructions

-First run:

-`@> ./.cqfd/cqfd init`
+Just run `make`

-This will create the Docker container for the Yocto build
+Note that this will take a while the first time.
+It will first create a docker container for the Yocto build and then run the Yocto scripts.

-Then run:

-`make`

 ## Dependencies